The Extraordinary Adventures of Adèle Blanc-Sec (film): Plot

 Adèle Blanc-Sec, a journalist and travel writer of some fame, finds herself involved after returning from Egypt, where she was searching for Ramesses II's mummified doctor/physician Patmosis.
 She wants to revive the mummy with the help of Espérandieu so the doctor can save her sister Agathe, who is comatose following an unfortunate tennis incident involving a hatpin.
 After a brief struggle with her nemesis, the mysterious Professor Dieuleveult, she retrieves the mummy and returns home.
 Her mission is complicated further by Espérandieu being on death row, having been blamed for the pterosaurs attacks, in lieu of Inspector Caponi and celebrity big game hunter Justin de Saint-Hubert having any success in taking down the beast itself.
 Andrej Zborowski, a researcher at the Jardin des Plantes who is enamored with Adèle, is able to lure the pterosaur into hiding.
 Adèle, riding the pterosaur, rescues Espérandieu moments before his execution.

-Saint-Hubert fatally shoots the pterosaur along with Espérandieu, but not before Espérandieu is able to revive the mummy.
+Saint-Hubert shoots the pterosaur with the wound simultaneously mimicked in Espérandieu.
+The shot is ultimately fatal, but not before Espérandieu is able to revive the mummy.
 The mummy reveals itself to be the Pharaoh's physicist ("I'm a nuclear physicist.
 I deal in figures, signs and equations.") and is unable to help her sister medically.
 Instead he accompanies Adèle to the Louvre, where they revive the rest of the Pharaoh's mummified court on display there, including the Pharaoh himself.
 The Pharaoh's doctor uses their advanced medical techniques to revive Agathe.
 The Pharaoh then decides he wants to see Paris, so the entire court wanders out into the night, scaring the ever-hapless Choupard yet again.

 Adèle decides she needs a vacation to relax.
 As she boards the ship, the name RMS Titanic is revealed.
 Dieuleveult is then shown, sarcastically wishing her a "good journey".

 In a mid-credits scene, Ménard pursues Saint-Hubert with a rifle, still outraged that Saint-Hubert shot the pterosaur.
 Ménard is arrested by Caponi as two gorillas stare menacingly at Saint-Hubert.